metrumresearchgroup/mrgda/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# nmvalidate
+# mrgda

-A data validation tool designed to identify errors in a derived NONMEM data set. `nm_validate` runs a series of pass/fail checks on a data set and `nm_summary` provides a quick visualization of the data.
+A data assembly validation tool designed to identify errors in derived data sets. `nm_validate` runs a series of pass/fail checks on NONMEM data sets and `nm_summary` provides a quick visualization of this data.

 ## Background